Photo Source:

 ![]() |

-Pray for a movement to Jesus would multiply among Devadiga families and communities.
+Pray that a movement to Jesus would multiply among Devadiga families and communities.

-Pray that God sends Christian workers to befriend and serve Devadiga families.
+Pray that God will send Christian workers to befriend and serve Devadiga families.

-Ask the Lord to raise up and send out a new generation of fruitful, multiplying witnesses from among the Devadiga people.
+Ask the Lord to raise up and send out a new generation of fruitful, multiplying witnesses from among the Devadiga.